paukraft/stepkit/README.md

 ## Why?

 Built as a lightweight alternative to larger frameworks.
-No ceremony, just compose workflows with full type safety.
+No ceremony, just compose pipelines with full type safety.

 ## License